Jashim Salam: The Quarantine Chronicles

 He has been covering a wide range of photographic assignments for national and international press, magazine, news agency, NGO, INGO, corporates, industrial, media and many development and charitable organizations for the last 15 years.

-He is one of co founders of ABSURD photo agency in Dhaka, Banglades, as well as the founder of Chittagong Institute of Photography (CIP) in Chittagong, Bangladesh.
+He is one of the co-founders of ABSURD photo agency in Dhaka, Bangladesh, as well as the founder of Chittagong Institute of Photography (CIP) in Chittagong, Bangladesh.

-In nowadays, what does the title of a socially engaged photographer or a social photo-documentarist represent for you ?
+Nowadays, what does the title of a socially engaged photographer or a social photo-documentarist represent to you ?

 I am not only believing in the creative aspect of photography, but also the social aspect of this art form.
 I believe I can raise awareness and address problems in society through photographs.
 We live in a society where there is injustice and oppression.
 There are so many people in our society who are marginalized like migrant workers, handicapped people, underpaid laborers and climate refugees.
 I want to present their stories through social documentaries and portraits.

-When lockdown started here on March 26,2020 due to coronavirus, many didn’t understand the concept for staying home for long time.
+When the lockdown started here on March 26,2020 due to coronavirus, many didn’t understand the concept of staying home for a long time.

-Even my family members didn’t realize that and they were unable to think about the social distancing and keeping away at least a meter apart from each other.
+Even my family members didn’t realize that and they were unable to think about the social distance and keeping at least a meter apart from each other.

-As a visual story teller I tried to portray them in a way they are feeling the same, regardless of their age.
-Children to elderly people,, men and women feel alike.
-Wearing face masks, staying apart and talking from distance even not seeing each other even though living in a same building is quite unusual for them.
+As a visual storyteller I tried to portray them in a way they are feeling the same, regardless of their age.
+Children to elderly people, men and women feel alike.
+Wearing face masks, staying apart and talking from distance, even not seeing each other even though living in the same building is quite unusual for them.
 Every house became a prison and every person became a prisoner in the time of Corona to save themselves and to save others.

-I portrayed my family members in mug shot style portrait wearing facemasks which is the visual representation of home prison and we are the prisoners in this Covid-19 era all over the world. .
-I have also included essentials of a still life which become very important in this Covid-19 Pandemic.
+I portrayed my family members in mug shot style portraits wearing face masks which is the visual representation of home prison and we are the prisoners in this Covid-19 era all over the world.
+I have also included essentials of a still life which became very important in this Covid-19 Pandemic.

 What is the most important change in your work during this pandemic times?

-I find myself as a story teller and photography is a medium to convey my story to the audience.
-The essence of human emotions and the surrounding story are important, not necessarily it has to be a hard core content on the story.
+I find myself as a storyteller and photography is a medium to convey my story to the audience.
+The essence of human emotions and the surrounding story are important, not necessarily being the hard core content of the story.
 Trivial, still life and even daily life of our surroundings is getting significant attention which we ignore normally.
-Engaging myself to explore life in different ways and ideas is the important part of my creative process, how to execute it as a visual storyteller.
+Engaging myself to explore life in different ways and ideas is the important part of my creative process, as well as how to execute it as a visual storyteller.
 Aesthetically, I try to simplify my work during the process.